inside.ewu.edu

 Satisfies: a university graduation requirement–senior capstone.

-This course is designed to move from a basic understanding of sociological research and practice to more advanced applications in the field.
-Working as a team and addressing a specific social problem or issue, students will define the problem, carry out research, craft and/or evaluate strategies and present reports in appropriate formats.
+Designed to move from a basic understanding of sociological research and practice to more advanced applications in the field.
+Working as a team and addressing a specific social problem or issue, students define the problem, carry out research, craft and/or evaluate strategies, and present reports in appropriate formats.

 SOCI 491.
 SENIOR THESIS.
 5 Credits.